So you want to start a band?

 - Matt from Lizzie McGuire started a garage band once for a subplot.

 - Degrassi has had at least one active garage band among the main characters in every version of the franchise since 1987.

-- George Lopez has an episode where George's son Max joins such a band as he is learning to play guitar.
+- The George Lopez Show has an episode where George's son Max joins such a band as he is learning to play guitar.